-India's cabinet on Monday approved the country's first-ever National Capital Goods Policy (NCGP) for a sector that produces durable and heavy goods which in turn form the mainstay of goods and services produced for end-user consumption.
+India's prime minister-headed Union Cabinet on Monday approved the country's first-ever National Capital Goods Policy (NCGP) for a sector that produces durable and heavy goods which in turn form the mainstay of goods and services produced for end-user consumption.

 The country currently produces capital goods worth Rs.
 2.3 lakh crore, which the policy aims to more than triple to Rs.
 7.5 lakh crore by 2025.
 It will also help realise the vision of 'Building India as the World class hub for Capital Goods', besides bolstering the country's manufacturing, identified as a key pillar of Make in India initiative.